Find Nursing Colleges

 $44,595 Average Earnings

-Degree recipients from UCF accumulate an average of $22,607 in student debt by the time they complete their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $211, assuming you are on a 10-year repayment plan.
+On average, students take out $28,349 in loans while pursuing their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $221.
 Once they receive their degree, UCF graduates enter the workforce, making an average salary of $44,595 during the early year of their career.

 $46,325 Average Earnings